erngvq/Python-Fun/README.md

 print(getPoints([True, True, False, True], 2))    # returns 5
 ```
-We can also <strong>sort</strong> using lambda functions, as shown in the example above
+We can also <strong>sort</strong> using lambda functions, as shown in the following example.
 ```python
 def sortStudents(students):
     students.sort(key=lambda name: name.split()[-1])